mceSystems/javascript/README.md

     ```

   <a name="comparison--nested-ternaries"></a><a name="15.6"></a>
   - [15.6](#comparison--nested-ternaries) Ternaries should not be nested and generally be single line expressions.
+Always use braces to surround the condition.

     eslint rules: [`no-nested-ternary`](http://eslint.org/docs/rules/no-nested-ternary.html).